behnaaz/constreofy/README.md

 }
 ```

-It is also possible to define a model in in JSON format.
+It is also possible to define a model in JSON format.
 The schema for the input format is [here](reo-schema.json).
 To facilitate the definition of a Reo network in the JSON format, we are building a GUI editor based on [PixiJS](https://www.pixijs.com/).

 ### Internal steps
-Constreofy works by mapping each Reo element to a binary constraint that encodes its behavior, and constructing a constraint
+Constreofy works by mapping each Reo element to a binary constraint that encodes its behavior and constructing a constraint
 from the conjunction of these constraints.
 Then, it launches the Reduce program that is installed on the machine,
 loads the [redlog package](http://www.fmi.uni-passau.de/~redlog/), sets the context to IBALP,
 (Initial Boolean algebras, basically quantified propositional logic.) using the following commands: